Somali wild ass

 The Somali wild ass (Equus africanus somaliensis) is a subspecies of the African wild ass.

+The legs of the Somali wild ass are striped, resembling those of its relatives, the zebras.

-It is found in Somalia, the Southern Red Sea region of Eritrea, and the Afar Region of Ethiopia.
-The legs of the Somali wild ass are striped, resembling those of its relative, the zebra.
+There are estimated to be 600 specimens living in the wild.
+They are in Somalia, Somaliland, the Southern Red Sea region of Eritrea, and the Afar Region of Ethiopia.
+In addition, it is estimated that there are 200 specimens living in captivity in zoos worldwide.

-Current distribution and habitat

-There are likely fewer than 1,000 animals (or even 700) in the wild and the IUCN Red List of endangered species described it as "critically endangered".
-This means they face an extremely high risk of extinction in the wild.
+The IUCN Red List of endangered species described it as "critically endangered" and they face an extremely high risk of extinction in the wild.

-A few hundred specimens live in Somalia, Somaliland, Eritrea and Ethiopia.